Planning and designing a garden

 Garden planning: making plans a reality

-With your design decided, you can get away from the drawing board and get outside to start your garden.
-Make sure you have the tools and equipment you will need.
-Start by refining the garden layout based on your planning: dig beds and lay paths, plant trees, perhaps even dig out and build a pond.
-If you’re aiming for a productive vegetable garden but don’t have much experience, you might just start off with some herb beds and fruit bushes.
-Don’t forget to include a path in your design, to make spending time in your garden even more delightful.
+With your design decided, you can get outside and start your garden.
+Make sure you have the tools and equipment you need.
+Begin by refining the garden layout: dig beds, lay paths, plant trees, and perhaps build a pond.
+If you’re aiming for a productive vegetable garden but lack experience, start with herb beds and fruit bushes.
+Don’t forget to include a path to make spending time in your garden even more delightful.

 More Tips for your garden